0xSravan03/sushi-website/README.md

 # Sushi Store

 ## About
-A Sushi Store website using HTML and CSS (using Vite).
+A Sushi Store website using HTML and CSS (using Vite) with responsiveness and animations.

 ## Installation